1976 - Began as a Bible Study

 After Rev. Lindsey resigned as pastor in 1999, St. John’s had a lay led period of transition.
 Terri Steed (now Rev.) was worship coordinator and many guest speakers filled our pulpit.

 Rev. R. David Smith, former pastor of MCC Baltimore for 15 years, also a former member of the Mid-Atlantic District Committee and most recently Assistant Pastor at Vision of Hope MCC in Lancaster and York, PA, was appointed as Interim Pastor of St. John’s in March of 2016.
-He will be serving the congregation for a 12-month “intentional interim” period as the congregation is guided through a reassessment and eventual transformation to prepare to call our next settled pastor in 2017.
+He served during a time of intentional transition, preparing us for our next settled Pastor.

 Look for us in our new home at 622 Maywood Avenue near Raleigh’s Farmer’s Market between Saunders and Lake Wheeler just off I-40.
 After many years in our own building on Glenwood we decided to find a more spacious building with more parking and all meeting spaces located on the same level.
 Come see what God has provided and what God is doing with us.